QEHS-Networking/WireGuard-on-RPi/README.md

 ## Detailed Guide to WireGuard

-Go to these <a href="https://github.com/adrianmihalko/raspberrypiwireguard">Instructions</a>
+Go to these <a href="https://github.com/adrianmihalko/raspberrypiwireguard">Instructions</a> for specific commands and To Do List

+Below are explanation of these other instructions.

 #### Section 1: remember ```reboot``` updates OS to enable next steps
 - Update-Upgrade-Reboot RPi OS, ensures all packages current